mobile app bar

 After playing fewer than 12 minutes per game during his first two seasons, Deuce played in 68 games for the Knicks last season and earned 19.5 minutes of playing time per game.
 Shooting 41% from deep during the regular season earned him Thibodeau’s trust, as the coach bumped McBride up to 26.7 minutes during the playoffs, where he scored 11 points on 44% shooting.

-He converted 42.2% of his 2.8 three-point attempts off the catch last season, allowing him to function both, as a primary ball handler and as an undersized shooting guard.
+He converted 42.2% of his 2.8 three-point attempts off the catch last season, allowing him to function both as a primary ball handler and as an undersized shooting guard.
 McBride is flashing all the signs that he can become an elite spark plug in the NBA.

 If the 24-year-old can maintain that sort of production throughout the season, he could be a dark horse candidate for Sixth Man of the Year.
 After all, it wasn’t just his offense that initially earned him minutes in New York.

-The Knicks’ season opening performance displayed a lot of glaring holes in their lineup.
-But Miles McBride unequivocally proved that he can provide some much needed value to the team on both ends of the court.
-Even with the strides he has taken as a shooter and playmaker, the fact that Deuce remains so locked in on the defensive end, should be plenty to be in favor with Tom Thibodeau and earn him over 25 minutes per game this season.
+The Knicks’ season-opening performance displayed glaring holes in their lineup.
+But Miles McBride unequivocally proved that he can provide much-needed value to the team on both ends of the court.
+His defensive intensity, along with the strides he has taken as a shooter and playmaker, should be enough to earn Thibodeau’s trust and see him playing over 25 minutes per game this season, cementing his position as a pivotal player in the Knicks’ lineup.

 About the author